AdobeDocs/workfront.en/help/workfront-basics/mobile-apps/using-the-workfront-mobile-app/approvals-in-mobile-app.md

  </tbody>
 </table>

-`Proofs` follow a separate approval process.
+Proofs follow a separate approval process.
 You cannot approve a proof from a work item or document approval.
-For information on reviewing and approving `proofs`, see [Review and make decisions on proofs in the Adobe Workfront mobile app](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/work-with-proofs-in-mobile-app.md).
+For information on reviewing and approving proofs, see [Review and make decisions on proofs in the Adobe Workfront mobile app](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/work-with-proofs-in-mobile-app.md).

 ## Review an approval